-1.0 Intro oduction
+1.0 Introduction

-1.1 BackgroundError!
-Boo kmark not defined.
+1.1 Background Error!
+Bookmark not defined.

-1.2 Purpose and Need
+1.2 Purpose and Need4

-1.3 Land Use Plan Conformance and Consistency with Other Aut horities5
+1.3 Land Use Plan Conformance and Consistency with Other Authorities

-1.4 Decision to be Made 6
+1.4 Decision to be Made6

-2.0 1.5 Prop Scoping and Identification of Issues
+1.5 5 Scoping and Identification of Issues

+2.0 Proposed Action and Alternatives

-2.1 Introduction 7
+2.1 Introduction7

-2.2 Description of Alternatives Considered in Detail
+2.2 2 Description of Alternatives Considered in Detail

-2.3 Management Actions Common to Alternatives A-D
+2.3 Management Actions for Alternatives A-D

-3.0 2.4 Affe Alternatives Considered but Eliminated from Detailed Analysic ected Environment.
+2.4 Alternatives Considered but Dismissed from Detailed Analysis

+3.0 Affected Environment

 3.1 General Description of the Affected Environment

-4.0 3.2 Envi Description of Affected Resources/Issues
+3.2 2 Description of Affected Resources/Issues

+4.0 Environmental Consequences

 4.1 Introduction

-4.2 Predicted Effects of Alternatives
+4.2 2 Predicted Effects of Alternatives

 4.3 Cumulative Effects for All Alternatives

+4.4 Reasonably Foreseeable Future Actions

-5.0 Mon nitoring and Mitigation Measures
+5.0 Monitoring and Mitigation Measures

-6.0 of Preparers
+6.0 List of Preparers

-7.0 sultation and Coordination
+7.0 Consultation and Coordination Consultation and Coordination

-8.0 lic Involvement
+8.0 Public Involvement

-9.0 of References
+9.0 List of References

-10.0 App pendices
+10.0 Appendices